-Perhaps surprisingly, sometimes the very traits which support managers and leaders in their climb to the top of organizations can become their downfall (Furnham, 2010).
-Landrum et al. (2000) for example refer to unethical charismatic leaders who are controlling, manipulative and self-promoting - characteristics that can jeopardize and even sabotage the turnaround efforts of an organization.
-Hogan and Hogan (2001) investigated leadership from the reverse angle and identified the factors and traits which lead to derailment, which they termed the 'dark side' of leadership.
+Perhaps surprisingly, sometimes the very traits that support managers and leaders in their climb to the top of organizations can become their downfall (Furnham, 2010).
+Landrum et al. (2000), for example, refer to unethical charismatic leaders who are controlling, manipulative and self-promoting - characteristics that can jeopardize and even sabotage the turnaround efforts of an organization.
+Hogan and Hogan

+(2001) investigated leadership from the reverse angle and identified the factors and traits that lead to derailment, which they termed the 'dark side' of leadership.
 They defined leadership as: 'the ability to build and maintain an effective team, one that can outperform its competition' (p.
-40) and identified 10 dysfunctional dispositions associated with management and leadership failure (see Illustration 6.8).
+40), and identified ten dysfunctional dispositions associated with management and leadership failure.